CreatiDesign: A Unified Multi-Conditional Diffusion Transformer for Creative Graphic Design: Introduction

 To this end, we propose CreatiDesign, a systematic solution for intelligent graphic design generation that addresses the aforementioned challenges through the following components: \Rmnum{1}) \textbf{Unified multi-condition driven architecture.} CreatiDesign preserves the strong generative capabilities of text-to-image diffusion models while unlocking their potential for graphic design with minimal architectural modifications.
-Specifically, the native image encoder is used to embed the multi-subject image condition into the latent space, while the semantic layout condition is processed by first extracting textual features via the native text encoder and then fusing them with positional information.
-After encoding the global prompt, noise image, image condition, and semantic layout condition into a unified feature space, native multimodal attention (MM-Attention) is applied to enable deep integration and interaction across modalities.
+Specifically, the native image encoder embeds the multi-subject image condition into the latent space, while the semantic layout is processed by extracting textual features with the text encoder and fusing them with positional information.
+After encoding all modalities into a unified feature space, native multimodal attention (MM-Attention) is applied to enable deep integration and interaction across modalities.
 This allows for unified and flexible multi-condition control over the generated content. \Rmnum{2}) \textbf{Efficient Multi-Condition Coordination.} To ensure that each heterogeneous condition precisely controls its designated image regions and to avoid mutual interference that could compromise the unique characteristics of each condition, we introduce carefully designed attention masks to regulate the interaction scope of each modality within the multimodal attention mechanism.
 This design enables each condition to independently and efficiently control its target region, while maintaining high overall compositional harmony. \Rmnum{3}) \textbf{Automated Dataset Construction Pipeline.} We develop a fully automated pipeline for constructing graphic design datasets.
 This pipeline consists of design theme generation and rendering, conditional image generation, and multi-element annotation and filtering.
-It enables continuous scaling of the dataset, supporting robust and comprehensive model training.
-As a result, we construct a dataset containing 400K design samples with multi-condition annotations, along with a comprehensive benchmark for rigorous evaluation.
+As a result, we construct a training dataset containing 400K design samples with multi-condition annotations, along with a comprehensive benchmark for rigorous evaluation.